KMPARDS/esn-contracts/DEPLOYMENT_GUIDE.md

 ### 1. Setup nodes

-Use Parity or OpenEthereum binaries from their [releases](https://github.com/openethereum/openethereum/releases).
+Use Parity or OpenEthereum binaries from their [releases](https://github.com/openethereum/openethereum/releases) or [archived releases](https://github.com/openethereum/parity-ethereum/releases).
 Some issues have been encoundered by many people with OpenEthereum (`v3`), but Parity (`v2`) works fine.
 During the development of Era Swap Network project, we have used `v2.7.2-stable`.
 So this version is guaranteed to work.

 #### Follow the steps in `Running a listner node` above along with some more steps: